quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 :p What is the purpose of a diffraction pattern in x-ray crystallography?
 ??x
 The purpose of a diffraction pattern in x-ray crystallography is to identify the set of crystal planes responsible for producing the observed diffracted beams.
-The peaks in the diffraction pattern correspond to specific sets of indices \((h, k, l)\) that satisfy Bragg’s law.
+The peaks in the diffraction pattern correspond to specific sets of indices $(h, k, l)$ that satisfy Bragg’s law.

 These patterns provide crucial information about the crystal structure, including unit cell dimensions and atomic positions.